Libertarians denounce Attorney General Jeff Sessions for overriding state marijuana laws

 On Jan.
 4, acting against the advice of his own Task Force on Crime Reduction and Public Safety, U.S. Attorney General Jeff Sessions rescinded the Cole Memorandum.
 This Obama-era memo had allowed states to set their own cannabis rules and regulations, with minimal intervention by the federal government.
 In rescinding the memo, the Trump administration has flouted the U.S. Constitution’s provision to reserve most powers to the states, a precept that the Libertarian Party holds as fundamental to the federalist structure the country’s founders crafted.

 “Sessions’s move to reinstate excessive power at the federal level is like opening hunting season,” said Libertarian National Committee Chair Nicholas Sarwark.
 “Now federal prosecutors may fire their regulatory ‘shotguns,’ at will, at anybody in the pot business, whether medical or recreational, whether operating legally under state laws or not.
 Not everyone who uses marijuana for medical reasons has access to it as quickly as they would like.
 Places like dispensaries would allow people to collect the product they would need in order to help any ailments or illnesses they may have.
 If you are new to using this and is legal in your state, you could look into something like cbd florida, which will give you more of an insight into the use of marijunana in Florida.
 It is always important to do your research to help you understand it and know what you are getting yourself into.
+Luckily there places online to get as much information as possible before you try anything, for example, there are places like https://weedsmart.ca/ where you can read about the different uses of marijuana.
+If you are interested in finding out more about the use of marijuana when it comes to medicinal purposes, you might be interested in the best CBD oil reviews by HerbMighty.com for information.

 It is high time for Congress to act.
 They should immediately end prohibition: that means repeal all drug laws and grant amnesty to federal prisoners found guilty solely of nonviolent drug offenses.”